Showcase night! 'Write to the River' & FMR at Wabasha Brewery

 Friday, July 13, Wabasha is also hosting a special showcase evening to honor Write to the River contributors and FMR's 25 years of work to protect, restore and enhance the Twin Cities Mississippi River and its watershed.

-Taps will be discounted 6-8 pm, but the brewery will be open 'til 11 pm with FMR staff and the Write to the River coordinator Leslie Thomas and photographer Tom Reiter on-hand for questions.
+Taps will be discounted 6-8 pm, but the brewery will be open 'til 11 pm with FMR staff on-hand.

 We're working to make a limited run of printed booklets of all Write to the River works available for free.
 We also plan to have affordable reprints of exhibited photos by Tom Reiter (co-creator of 'Rebirth: The Mississippi's National Park') available for purchase.